 - And more

-UPDATE (JULY 2019): We are now booking training sessions for people who want to volunteer for CAMERA.
-Check out all of the dates and book now via Eventbrite.
-Training will take place between August and November 2019.
+UPDATE (AUGUST 2019): We are now booking training sessions for people who want to volunteer for CAMERA.
+Check out the dates and book now via Eventbrite.
 Or if you would prefer, you can fill in our Expression of Interest form and get added to our mailing list for CAMERA news and events.

 If you have any questions about this new project or want to know more before expressing an interest, please email us on firstname.lastname@example.org.